Syndica/sig/src/gossip/readme.md

   - if the origin is contained in the bloom filter, we dont add the peer to the active set

 ## Protocol Message: Ping/Pong

+Ping and Pong messages are used to health check nodes in a quick and easy way.
+The corresponding logic is defined in `gossip/ping_pong.zig`.

+Ping messages are periodically sent to all of the nodes in the network (by parsing the contact infos in the CrdsTable).
+For each of these Ping messages, a corresponding Pong message is expected within a certain amount of time.
+If we dont recieve the corresponding Pong message, then we dont send that node any other protocol messages (ie, we dont include them in the `ActiveSet` so we dont send them push messages, nor do we respond to any pull requests sent from them).

+We track the nodes which have responded to Ping messages/which nodes we are waiting for a Pong message for using the `PingCache` structure.

+### PingCache

+The `PingCache` defines a few important variables including the amount of time a recieved pong is valid for (ie, when the node should send a new ping message) and the rate limit for how often to send Ping messages (do we dont spam nodes).